vestrel00/contacts-android/docs/basics/update-contacts.md

 As per documentation in `android.provider.ContactsContract.Contacts`,

-> Only certain columns of Contact are modifiable: STARRED, CUSTOM_RINGTONE, SEND_TO_VOICEMAIL.
+> ℹ️ Only certain columns of Contact are modifiable: STARRED, CUSTOM_RINGTONE, SEND_TO_VOICEMAIL.
 > Changing any of these columns on the Contact also changes them on all constituent raw contacts.

 The rest of the APIs provided in this library allow you to modify Data fields (e.g. Email, Phone,